How MiracleAPI and MiracleGate compare to alternatives

 | What it does | Custom point-to-point integrations per provider | Workflow automation connecting multiple systems | Routes traffic between clients and providers | Translates your existing API contract to work with any new provider |

-| Code changes required | Full re-integration for each new provider | Build new workflow per connection | Standard API contract required | Zero — your existing code stays unchanged |
+| Code changes required | Full re-integration for each new provider | Build new workflow per connection | Client must adopt orchestrator's API | Zero — your existing code stays unchanged |

 | Domain coverage | Single domain (e.g., payments only) | Broad but workflow-heavy per domain | Usually payments only | Domain-agnostic: payments, KYC, insurance, logistics, AI |